Arjun6472/Arjun6472/README.md

 ## Hi there 👋

-## I am Arjun from pune,india.
-I love learning machine learning stuffs and wants to build a career in this field,
+Heyyy I am Arjun from pune,india.
+I love learning machine learning stuffs and wants to build a career in this field,My expertise is NLP and reinforcement learning.

-tech stack
+## Fun facts about me
+1.when I was around 8 yrs old I saw Wreck It Ralph and decided I will break into tech in future🦕 2.In free time I love exploring my nerdy hobbies and interests🦦